JhakaasJai/JakaasJai/README.md

-- I’m @JakaasJai69 aka Jai or Jay or Mritunjay.
+- I’m @JakaasJai aka Jai or Jay or Mritunjay.

 - I'm intrested in AI and deep learning.
 Want to develop software solution which could help common flocks in Education, Farming, Cybersecurity etc.